A1

 German Modal Verbs (die Modalverben)

-In German, modal verbs, known as “Modalverben,” act as helping verbs to modify or change the meaning of main verbs.…
+In German, modal verbs, or “Modalverben,” function as auxiliary verbs that modify the meaning of main verbs.
+They are used…

 Read More » -